tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

   - Original ArchiMob data is formatted as follows: wav-file-format; Sampling rate: 48kHz; Audio bit depth: 16; Mono audio channel.

 <b>Walk-through</b>

+- Info:
-- The transcriptions of ArchiMob audio data is stored in XML files.
+  - the transcriptions of the audio files are available in Swiss German and standard German, and are stored in XML files.
+  -

 - If the folder ./audio exists the ArchiMob audio files are pre-processed:
   - First, files are merged from subfolders into ./Pre_Processing_Files/audio_merged.
   - 1.2 Next, the .wav files are pre-processed according to above format-specifications